Jaguar XE saloon - MPG, running costs & CO2

 After the first year's CO2-based road tax (generally included in the on-the-road price), all Jaguar XEs cost £150 a year to tax.
 Those with a list price (including options) of more than £40,000 are liable for an additional surcharge of £325 a year in years two to six, bringing the annual bill to £475 during that period.

-The entry-level Jaguar XE with its D180 diesel engine falls into insurance group 26, while both the more powerful 2.0-litre petrol starts in group 30.
-The XE P300 is in group 33 due to the additional performance it offers.
+The entry-level Jaguar XE with its D200 diesel engine falls into insurance group 26, while the more powerful 2.0-litre petrol starts in group 33 due to the additional performance it offers.
 We recommend getting an insurance quote before you make a purchase decision.

 All models in Jaguar's range come with a three-year/unlimited-mileage warranty, which is on par with rivals from BMW and Mercedes.
 Audi, however, puts a 60,000-mile limit on its three-year warranty.
 All Jaguar buyers also receive three years of breakdown cover.
 Extended warranties are available at extra cost.